SEND Information Report

 This utilises the LA SEND Information Report to meet the needs of SEND pupils as determined by Robinsfield policy and the provision that we are able to provide.
 This is Robinsfield’s Local Offer is outlined in the Information Report below and is in the form of questions and answers.

 Your child has Special Educational Needs or Disabilities.
-What can we at Robinsfield offer you?
+What can we offer you at Robinsfield?

 • Talk to your child’s class teacher about your concerns